 Youth Development Volunteer

-Despite its small population size, the Kingdom of Eswatini (formally the Kingdom of Swaziland) has the highest HIV/AIDS prevalence in the world.
-In 2003, Peace Corps reopened the Eswatini program to focus on halting the spread of HIV/AIDS and combatting its devastating impact on Swati society.
+Despite its small population size, the Kingdom of Eswatini has the highest HIV/AIDS prevalence in the world.
+In 2003, Peace Corps reopened the Eswatini program to support with halting the spread of HIV/AIDS and combatting its devastating impact on Swati society.
 Since then, the country has made significant strides in addressing the epidemic; HIV/AIDS prevalence is now stabilizing and the number of new infections among adults has nearly halved since 2011.
-Peace Corps Eswatini also launched the Youth Development program in 2011 to strengthen the capacity of young people to live healthier and more productive lives, focusing efforts on HIV/AIDs prevention.
+Peace Corps Eswatini also launched the HIV/AIDS prevention focused Youth Development program in 2011 to strengthen the capacity of young people to live healthier and more productive lives.

-Youth Development Volunteers empower Swati youth, ranging in age from 9-24 years old, to become healthy, productive, and civically engaged adults.
+Youth Development Volunteers collaborate with partners to empower Swati youth, ranging in age from 9-24 years old, to become healthy, productive, and civically engaged adults.
 Volunteers support the goals of the Ministry of Education by:

 1) Planning and teaching life skills classes using the ministries Life Skills Curriculum four days per week in both secondary and high schools settings.